Black Diamond Therapeutics Ann - GuruFocus.com

 Forward-Looking Statements

 Statements contained in this press release regarding matters that are not historical facts are “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
 Because such statements are subject to risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
-Such statements include, but are not limited to, statements regarding the timing, terms and size of the proposed underwritten public offering, and the possibility that the proposed underwritten public offering will be completed.
+Such statements include, but are not limited to, statements regarding the timing of the closing of the offering.
 Any forward-looking statements in this statement are based on management’s current expectations of future events and are subject to a number of risks and uncertainties that could cause actual results to differ materially and adversely from those set forth in or implied by such forward-looking statements.
 Risks that contribute to the uncertain nature of the forward-looking statements include those risks and uncertainties set forth in Black Diamond’s Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC and in its subsequent filings filed with the SEC.
 All forward-looking statements contained in this press release speak only as of the date on which they were made.
 Black Diamond undertakes no obligation to update such statements to reflect events that occur or circumstances that exist after the date on which they were made.

 Contacts: